justinleetyler/justinleetyler.github.io/devotions.md

 ¶ [Evening Lection](http://community.fortunecity.ws/roswell/vortex/401/library/365/365date.htm)

 The lection for this ceremony is from *name of book or other source).
 > At this point tread the text aloud in a quiet voice.
 It should be read slowly.
-When this is done, pause and theyn say:
+When this is done, pause and then say:

 May the holy powers enlighten my mind.

 > Set the text aside, and enter into discursive meditation for at least five minutes.